 These 6 Exemptions Can Give Victims More Time to File Injury Claims

 At Parrish DeVaughn Injury Lawyers, we’ve helped many people get compensation after injuries—including those that happened nearly two years before they contacted us.
 But in some cases, victims aren’t able to pursue compensation until the statute of limitations has expired.
 However, those victims may still be eligible to get compensation if they meet the criteria to qualify for a few exceptions, which include:

 The Victim Was a Minor When They Were Injured

-The Victim Was Cognitively Incapacitated By Their Injury
+The Victim Was Cognitively Incapacitated by Their Injury

 If a victim’s injuries cause them to become temporarily mentally incapacitated, the statute of limitations clock doesn’t start until they are declared legally competent again.
-For example, if a person falls into a coma or suffers a TBI after a car accident and takes years to fully recover, they would still have the full statute of limitations to file a lawsuit after recovering and being ruled mentally competent again.

 The Victim Was Injured Because of Governmental Negligence

 Although the government can’t be sued directly because of sovereign immunity, injured victims can still file claims against governmental employees or contractors if their negligence resulted in accidents or damages through the Oklahoma Governmental Tort Claims Act.
 However, the statute of limitations for these injuries is only one year from the date they occurred.
-If you were injured because of a government worker or contractor’s negligence, contact a lawyer right away, because with the shortened deadline, every day counts.

 The Victim Didn’t Discover Their Injury Until Long After the Accident